 - Cutting-edge chemical agents to prevent skin cancer and reverse sun damage

 - New and better treatments for skin cancer

 - Improved early detection techniques

 - Ways to help people change unhealthy sun-related behavior

 The Skin Cancer Institute offers a variety of research studies to eligible patients and their family members.
 This research includes:

 Clinical trials are biomedical or health-related research studies conducted in human beings that study the use of specific therapies to treat or prevent skin cancers.
 These studies are guided by detailed protocols and are approved by an institutional or ethical review board.

-Three Phase 1 and Phase 2 clinical trials of new topical drugs for skin cancer prevention, developed by SCI scientists and physicians, were completed in the last year.
-Promising results from these studies will be used to further advance our drug development efforts.
+Phase 1 and Phase 2 clinical trials of new topical drugs for skin cancer prevention, developed by SCI scientists and physicians are ongoing.
+Promising results from these studies will be used to further advance our drug and development efforts.